enderpirate98/Minimal-OpenSUSE-TW-Install/README.md

 - xterm
 - Vlc (plus dependencies)

-It is recommended to use YaST for this step since dependencies might not show themselves in terminal
+It is recommended to use YaST Software for this step since dependencies might not show themselves in terminal

 What about the remaining packages in the start menu?

-The remaining bloat cannot be removed without the underlying system also being removed so we will have to do a different method...
+The remaining packages cannot be removed without the underlying system also being removed so we will have to do a different method...

-#### Debloating 2 electric boogaloo!
+#### Optional: Declutter start menu

 Right click on the start menu button and hit ``Edit Applications...``